sylhare/sylhare.github.io/_posts/2021-04-05-Use-git-with-upstream-repository.md

 ### Bash script

-This one is mainly to automate the creation of an upstream repository's fork from Github.
+This one is mainly to automate the creation of an upstream repository's fork from GitHub.
 Basically it needs two inputs:
     - Your fork repository's SSH address
     - The Upstream organisation name